Italy: Puglia & Basilicata Bike Tour

 1. Choose an advertised date to join a small group, or see our Join a Group page to see where groups are already forming.

 2. Pick your own dates.
-We will confirm quickly, and are happy to talk with you as you make your choice.
-If you would like a private guided date, this usually comes at a surcharge depending on the details, please get in touch for more information.
-If you prefer self-guided, we usually only require two participants to initiate a new date at the advertised price, and can sometimes reduce prices for you if you have four or more.
+We will confirm quickly and are happy to talk with you as you make your choice.
+If you would like a private guided departure, this usually involves a surcharge depending on the details.
+Those who prefer to travel self-guided typically need only two participants to initiate a new date at the advertised price, and we can sometimes offer reduced rates for larger groups.
+Please get in touch for more information.

 BEST TIMES